 Active communities and a focus on individual needs reinforce the effect of rehabilitative efforts.
 Based on these insights, we produce new knowledge.

-Palliation and Everyday Life
+Everyday Life and Health

 Since chronic diseases are a major societal challenge, we develop methods and tools that promote and help people create a meaningful everyday life.

 Management and Organisation of Welfare Innovation

 Developing management and establishing public organisations contribute to a high level of welfare, which is why we focus on researching what is happening.